Azure-Samples/azure-digital-twins-getting-started/adt-adx-queries/README.md

 1. [Connect to the Samples database](https://dataexplorer.azure.com/clusters/help/databases/Samples) on the public ADX help cluster.
 The database features the table **SamplePowerRequirementHistorizedData** that contains historized property values over a one month period for selected digital twins in the graph.

-1. Example queries are found in the files in this GitHub folder.
+1. Example queries are found in the file sample-queries.kql in this GitHub folder.
 Copy and paste each query into ADX to run it.

 1. To run a query in ADX, click on the query to highlight it and press the Run button.